DangerCove/dangercove.com/source/_posts/2013-05-15-porthole-update-v130-v131.markdown

 You can now easily connect to all password protected speakers, use passwords stored in Keychain, or add new passwords straight from Porthole.
 Awesome!

 <div class="thumbnail">
-<a href="/images/content/porthole-password.png" target="_blank">{% img /images/content/porthole-password.png "Password Protected AirPlay Speakers" %}</a>
+<a href="/images/content/porthole-password.png" target="_blank">{% img /images/content/porthole-password.png Password Protected AirPlay Speakers %}</a>
 </div>

 ### Other Minor Fixes